 Cincy Smiles, Inc.: operates the McMicken Dental Clinic, a freestanding and fully-operational state-of-the-art dental clinic.
 The patients at the clinic can have all their dental needs met, leading to better overall health.

-Greater Cincinnati Behavioral Health Services: on-site in shelters as well as at the McMicken Integrated Care Clinic, provides diagnostic assessments and on-going counseling and mental health care.
+Greater Cincinnati Behavioral Health Services: on-site in shelters as well as stand-along service sites, provides diagnostic assessments and on-going counseling and mental health care.

-In 2022, the Homeless to Homes Shelters served 3,449 people.
-Of those people, 74% identify as male, 25% identify as female, and 1% identify as transgender or no single gender.
-We know that African Americans are disproportionally represented in our local shelter resident population (read our Racial Justice Statement), with 58% identifying as African American/Black, 37% identifying as white, and the remaining 5% identifying as multi-racial or another race.
+In 2023, the Homeless to Homes Shelters served 3,547 people, a 2.8% increase.
+Of those people, 72% identify as male, 26% identify as female, 0.4% as non-binary, and 0.6% identify as transgender.
+We know that African Americans continue to be disproportionally represented in our local shelter resident population (read our Racial Justice Statement), with 57% identifying as African American/Black, 36% identifying as white, 0.73% identifying as Hispanic/Latina/e/o, 0.54% identifying as Asian or Asian American, .04% identifying as American Indian, Alaska Native, Indigenous, Native Hawaiian, or Pacific Islander, and the remaining 5% identifying as multi-racial.

 Additionally, the Homeless to Homes plan tracks three key outcomes: